gordalina/cachetool/README.md

-  apcu:regexp:delete          Deletes all APCu key matching a regexp apcu:sma:info               Show APCu shared memory allocation information opcache opcache:configuration       Get configuration information about the cache opcache:invalidate:scripts  Remove scripts from the opcode cache opcache:reset               Resets the contents of the opcode cache
+  apcu:regexp:delete          Deletes all APCu key matching a regexp apcu:sma:info               Show APCu shared memory allocation information opcache opcache:compile:scripts     Compile scripts from path to the opcode cache opcache:configuration       Get configuration information about the cache opcache:invalidate:scripts  Remove scripts from the opcode cache opcache:reset               Resets the contents of the opcode cache